 Clearing out of English Harbour on the 30th took longer than anticipated, and then we stopped to get fuel, so it was 11 am by the time we left.
-As we were leaving English Harbour, we spotted another Helia coming in – Let it Be!
+As we left English Harbour, we spotted another Helia coming in – Let it Be!
 We aren’t sure when we will see them again because they are going to stay a few more weeks in Antigua.
 We caught them on the radio, said hellos, swapped tips for docking at Nelson’s, and said our goodbyes.
 MG managed to capture this picture of us though!

 Our sail down to Guadeloupe was very quick.
 We got our sails up, with two reefs in the main and one in the Genoa.
-20+ knots of wind and we sailed at 60° awa, meant we probably averaged around 8 knots.
+20+ knots of wind and we sailed at 60° AWA, meant we probably averaged around 8 knots.

 We motored the last few minutes into Deshaies and had our anchor set by 5.
 Even with stopping to fix the rudder, we covered about 45 miles in 6 hours (7.5 knots average).

-On New Years Eve morning Bill went to pick up Jim and Lois, I took Christie, Carolyn and Sarah out snorkeling on the north side of the bay.
+On New Years Eve morning Bill went to pick up Jim and Lois, I took Christie, Carolyn, and Sarah out snorkeling on the north side of the bay.
 The sponges and sea fans were nice, and our guests enjoyed it.
 When we got back to Starry Horizons, David took Little Dipper to pick up Jim, Lois and Bill.
-We had lunch onboard with all 8 of us, grilled eggplant, steak haché, and rice.
+We had lunch on board with all 8 of us, grilled eggplant, steak haché, and rice.
 We also watched a catamaran come in, one that David recognized from St Martin and English Harbour, Blue Summit.

-Afterwards we headed to the Jardin Botanique de Deshaies.
+In the afternoon we headed to the Jardin Botanique de Deshaies.
 Three of us walked from the river up to the gardens, about 1.5 km of a very steep incline.
 The rest drove.
 On the way up, we bumped into the crew of Blue Summit looking for the customs office.
 It was nice to finally meet them.
 They are headed quickly to St Lucia to meet up with the ARC, but they sound like their plans are similar to our, so I’m sure our paths will cross again.

 The botanical gardens were wonderful, very large, so it was a good walk.
-We feed the Lorikeets, which was probably the highlight, as they climb all over you!
+We feed the lorikeets, which was probably the highlight, as they climb all over you!

-New Years Day we woke up and after some debate, decided to hike the Deshaies River.
+New Year’s Day we woke up and after some debate, decided to hike the Deshaies River.
 This hike is discussed in our guidebook and is something our friends on Let it Be did.
 To start, you find the river that crosses the main road (easy).
 From there, walk up the left side along the road until the road ends (easy).
 Then, you start to make your way in the river or river banks, scrambling over the boulders and rocks (not so easy).
 It is definitely a vigorous hike.
 There are a few sections where the bank has a worn path along one side.
 We all slipped occasionally, got wet shoes, and got hot and sweaty.

 We walked/climbed/mountain goated back to the parking lot, from which we took the roads back down into town.
 By then it was 2:30 and we needed some food and water.
 Uncle Jim and Aunt Lois were having lunch at L’Mer, so we stopped in too for some lunch and ice cream sundaes, both of which were very good.

 Bill and Christie drove Jim and Lois back to their hotel while David, Carolyn, Sarah and I headed back to Starry Horizons.
 David went to nap while the girls and I went for a swim.
 When Bill and Christie were back in Deshaies, I picked them up at the dinghy dock and the three of us went for another swim and we all watched the sunset.

 On the 3rd, Sarah and I got up to go snorkeling again.
-This time we swam north towards the shore, and the snorkeling was fantastic.
+This time we swam north towards the shore and the snorkeling was fantastic.
 It was all a consistent depth with coral a good distance below the surface.
 The water was clear.
 On the swim over we saw many sea turtles, and swimming around the coral we saw lobsters, trumpet fish, and spotted trunkfish.

-Today, the 5th, we decided to take the bus to Basse-Terre.
-It was 7€ for the three of us from Anse a la Barque to Basse-Terre.
+From Anse a la Barque we took the bus to Basse-Terre.
+Basse-Terre is the capital of Guadeloupe.
+It was 7€ for the three of us from Anse a la Barque to Basse-Terre by bus.
 From the bus stop, we walked through the main outdoor market and then took a right on a street lined with shops.
 We followed that street until we found the Fort Louis Delgrès.